gevincen/Music_Lessons/Guitar.md

-# Things to keep in mind playing for a new song
+# Things to keep in mind when playing for a new song
 ## Clap the pulse, feel the rythm and get the timing
 ## Measure each chord length
 ## 1/8 or 1/16th feel -- get the strumming pattern